Frequently Asked Questions by Students and Parents

 Why is there a hold on my transcripts and/or course registration?

-There are two primary reasons you may have “hold” on your student account from the Office of Community Standards: (1) failure to complete the conduct process or respond to a letter from the Office of Community Standards and (2) failure to complete sanctions as a result of a previous conduct decision.
-To address the hold and make arrangements for it to be ended, please contact the Office of Community Standards at (585)785-1211.
+There are two primary reasons you may have “hold” on your student account from the Office of Community Standards: (1) failure to complete the conduct process, attend a conduct conference, or respond to a letter from the conduct officer and (2) failure to complete sanctions as a result of a previous conduct decision.
+To address the hold and make arrangements for it to be ended, please contact the Community Standards Office at (585)785-1211.

-What types of issues or cases does the Office of Community Standards have responsibility for resolving?
+What types of issues or cases does the Community Standards Office have responsibility for resolving?

 How will I know if my student is facing College conduct action?